 - Contact the police.
 Secure the name and badge number of the attending officer.
 Secure a copy of the police report, as it is vital in filing the claim.
 There are times that police don’t come especially if it’s only a minor accident.
 Don’t forget to file an accident police report.

 You might think it’s your job to find the best auto insurance.
 But it’s ours.
 We shop for the right auto insurance for your needs, so you can focus on getting where you’re going.
 Get A Quote

 More Information on what to do in case of an accident

 - Gather all important information related to the accident.
 Secure this accident checklist for everyone involved in the accident.

 - Witnesses statement and contact number (if applicable)

 - Vehicle information such as color, year, make, model, plate, and registration number.

-- Never share too much information like social security numbers and coverage limits.
+- Keep information like social security numbers and coverage limits private.

 - Document the scene of the accident.
 Record all details associated with the accident.